01-edu/public/subjects/hello_rust/README.md

 ### Introduction

 Hello and welcome to rust.
 The goal of this first exercise is to configure your repository properly and to give you a set of rules for the whole piscine rust.
 Make sure those rules are followed consistenly during the whole piscine.

 ### Instructions

 #### 1- get-ready

-Create in your [Gitea](https://git.[[DOMAIN]]) account the repository named `hello_rust`.
+Create in your Gitea (https://git.[[DOMAIN]]) account the repository named `[[ROOT]]`.

 This repository will be the folder where all the exercices must be uploaded.